kannanjayachandran/Full-Stack-Data-Science/05. Data_Science-I/Linear_algebra.md

 - All matrices does not have a determinant.
 Only square matrices have determinant.

 - If the determinant is zero, the matrix is said to be singular, and it does not have an inverse, and the system of linear equations have infinitely many solutions.

-- If a system of linear equations has a unique solution; then they are complete and non-singular.

-- if the system of linear equation has no solution; it is called Contradictory and singular.
+It also means that the rows or columns of the matrix are linearly dependent and the matrix does not have full rank.

+- The magnitude of the determinant indicates how much the matrix scales the volume (or area) spanned by its column vectors.
+A determinant of 1 indicates that the matrix preserves volume (or area) without scaling it.

+The determinant in general encodes information about scaling factors and orientations in linear transformations.

+## Rank of a matrix

+The rank of a matrix is the maximum number of linearly independent rows or columns in the matrix.
+The rank of a matrix is denoted by $rank(X)$.
+We can find the rank of a matrix by reducing it to its `row echelon form` or `reduced row echelon form` and counting the number of non-zero rows.